nasrouji/hello-world/README.md

 # hello-world
 github starter guide

 I am Nader Srouji.
-I am learning hot to use github.
+I am learning how to use github.